Trump prepares for 'productive' talks with Xi on trade war

 Japanese and U.S. officials will meet next month to accelerate progress toward a trade deal, Economy Minister Toshimitsu Motegi told reporters after meeting Lighthizer, but added that they did not discuss a target date.

-Additional reporting by Leika Kihara, Kiyoshi Takenaka and Katya Golubkova; Writing by Linda Sieg in Tokyo; Editing by Clarence Fernandez, Robert Birsel
+Additional reporting by Leika Kihara, Kiyoshi Takenaka and Katya Golubkova; Additional reporting by Ben Blanchard in BEIJING; Writing by Linda Sieg in Tokyo; Editing by Clarence Fernandez, Robert Birsel and Nick Macfie